North America: Transport

 The Pan-American Highway route in the Americas is the portion of a network of roads nearly 48000 km in length which travels through the mainland nations.
 No definitive length of the Pan-American Highway exists because the U.S. and Canadian governments have never officially defined any specific routes as being part of the Pan-American Highway, and Mexico officially has many branches connecting to the U.S. border.
 However, the total length of the portion from Mexico to the northern extremity of the highway is roughly 16000 mi.

 The first transcontinental railroad in the U.S. was built in the 1860s, linking the railroad network of the eastern U.S. with California on the Pacific coast.
-Finished on 10 May 1869 at the famous golden spike event at Promontory Summit, Utah, it created a nationwide mechanized transportation network that revolutionized the population and economy of the American West, catalyzing the transition from the wagon trains of previous decades to a modern transportation system.
+Finished on 10 May 1869 at the famous golden spike event at Promontory Summit, Utah, it created a nationwide mechanized transportation network that revolutionized the population and economy of the American western frontier, catalyzing the transition from the wagon trains of previous decades to a modern transportation system.
 Although an accomplishment, it achieved the status of first transcontinental railroad by connecting myriad eastern U.S. railroads to the Pacific and was not the largest single railroad system in the world.
 The Canadian Grand Trunk Railway had, by 1867, already accumulated more than 2055 km of track by connecting Ontario with the Canadian Atlantic provinces west as far as Port Huron, Michigan, through Sarnia, Ontario.